mikewest/internetdrafts/origin-cookies/draft.md

 to origin cookies, with the exceptions of Sections 8.6 ("Weak Confidentiality") and Sections 8.7 ("Weak Isolation"), both of which are substantially improved if the `Origin` attribute is set.
 Further:

-## "HttpOnly"

-Note that origin cookies are only accessible via HTTP.
-"Non-HTTP" APIs like HTML's `document.cookie` cannot read these cookies' values.

 ## Paths are ignored